On the non-abelian Hodge locus I: Boundedness of monodromy representations

-There are only finitely many topological types of pants decomposition for surfaces of a given genus $g$.
-Fix a set of ``reference'' pants decompositions $\{R_k\}$, one for each possible topological type.
-We also fix a ``reference'' triple of seams on each pair of pants in $R_k$ in such a way that the four points on each cuff alternate (or coincide in pairs; there are $4$ topologically distinct ways to do this for each cuff).

-On each reference decomposition, choose an admissible identification $\pi_1(R_k,*)\simeq \Pi_g$.
-This specifies a ``reference'' set of Procesi generators $(\delta_j)_{1\leq j\leq m}$ for each topological type $R_k$ of pants decomposition.

-Then, we fix representatives of each Procesi generator $\delta_j$ which decompose into a collection of segments of the following two types: \begin{enumerate} \item segments contained in a pair of pants, which terminate at marked points on the cuffs, and \item segments circling around the cuff which connect two marked points coming from adjacent pairs of pants. \end{enumerate}

-Using the Bers pants decomposition of $C$, we may identify $C\to R_k$ with one of the references, by an oriented homeomorphism preserving the decomposition, and sending the hyperbolic seams to the reference seams.
-This induces an admissible identification with $\Pi_g$ and the given representatives of the Procesi generators $\delta_j$ can be pulled back to $C$.
-Applying Proposition \ref{def-perim}, we further decompose each generator $\delta_j$ into three types of segments: \begin{enumerate} \item segments geodesically crossing a half-collar of perimeter $C_g$, \item segments geodesically winding around a cuff, of a fixed homotopy class $\nu$ relative to two distinguished points coming from opposite pairs of pants, and \item segments in a fixed homotopy class $\mu$ relative to two distinguished points on a truncated pair of pants $P^o(\ell_1,\ell_2,\ell_3)$ satisfying $\ell_i\leq B_g$. \end{enumerate}
+On all $C\in W_i$, we have a collection of representatives of Procesi generators $\delta_j$ which decompose into of paths as in Figure \ref{fig2}.
+Applying Proposition \ref{def-perim}, we may decompose each generator $\delta_j$, up to homotopy, into three types of paths, see Figure \ref{homotopy}: \begin{enumerate} \item paths in a fixed homotopy class $\mu$ relative to two distinguished points on a truncated pair of pants $P^o(\ell_1,\ell_2,\ell_3)$ with $\ell_i\leq B_g$, \item transverse geodesics on a half-collar of perimeter $C_g$, and \item paths winding around a cuff, in a fixed homotopy class $\nu$ relative to two distinguished points coming from opposite pairs of pants. \end{enumerate}